+How to find an L&I doctor?
 L&I is not helping

 Since the MPN was launched in 2013, I’ve seen L&I do nothing to help incentivize medical providers to treat injured workers.
 Furthermore, L&I makes injured workers jump through hoops before willing to assist in finding a willing attending provider.
 I represent many injured workers currently looking for a new attending provider because their previous doctor recently retired.
 With claims that are years old, it’s nearly impossible to find willing attending physicians in the Medical Provider Network.

 Finding a doctor for an L&I claim can be tough